 Southern Hemisphere skywatchers are less well placed for this event; in Buenos Aires, Argentina, the conjunction happens at 3:05 a.m. local time, but Venus and Jupiter don't get above the horizon until 5:08 a.m. and 5:07 a.m., respectively.
 (In the Southern Hemisphere, their rising order is reversed.)
 Sunrise is at 5:41 a.m., so there's not much time before it gets too bright out to see the two planets at all, and neither one gets more than 7 degrees above the horizon.

 For those who can see the conjunction, however, both planets will be close enough that a wide-field pair of binoculars — as well as some small telescopes and telephoto lenses — should catch them in the same field.

 There are some other planetary conjunctions coming up as well.
 For example, on Nov.
 28, Mercury and Saturn will get within 3 degrees of one another.
 Mercury reaches conjunction with Saturn once again on Dec.
 6, and with Venus on Dec.
 15. And on Christmas Day, Venus will be about 1 degree away from Saturn.

-Editor's note: If you catch a photo of Venus and Jupiter's close encounter that you'd like to share with Space.com and our news partners for a possible story or image gallery, please contact managing editor Tariq Malik at firstname.lastname@example.org.
+Editor's note: If you take an amazing photo of Venus and Jupiter, or any other night-sky sight, that you'd like to share with Space.com and our news partners for a possible story or image gallery, please contact managing editor Tariq Malik at firstname.lastname@example.org.